r3w0p/bobocep/paper/paper.md

 Due to the critical nature of assisted living, `BoboCEP` may run in a distributed manner over multiple devices/software instances.
 This mode uses active replication to maintain consistent state over each instance so that, if one instance fails, then detecting and reporting phenomena would not be impeded.
-This design provides the additional benefit of being able to load-balance data input across all instances, which helps the solution to scale to a vast number of sensors and actuators.
+This design provides the additional benefit of being able to load-balance data across all instances, which helps to scale to a vast number of sensors and actuators.

 # Acknowledgements